Next Generation Advanced Transceiver Technologies for 6G and Beyond: Other Technologies

 For example, in circuit theory, an antenna can be modeled as a wave transformer that converts guided waves at its terminal ports into EM fields.
 As such, a multi-antenna communication system can be modeled as a multi-port network:

 where $ \boldsymbol{V}_{\rm{t}} $ and $ \boldsymbol{I}_{\rm{t}} $ ($ \boldsymbol{V}_{\rm{r}}$ and $ \boldsymbol{I}_{\rm{r}} $) respectively denote the circuit voltages and currents for the transmitter (receiver), $ \boldsymbol{Z}_{\rm {t t}} $ and $ \boldsymbol{Z}_{\rm {r r}} $ denote the mutual impedance matrix of the transmit and the receive array, respectively, $ \boldsymbol{Z}_{\rm{r t}} $ denotes the mutual impedance between the transmit and receive array, and $ \boldsymbol{Z}_{\rm{t r}} $ represents the back-scattering impedance from the receive antennas back to the transmitter.
-This latter term can typically be neglected for far-field scenarios since the relatively weak currents received at the users cause negligible effects to the transmit voltage \cite{Gong_Vinieratou_Ji_Huang_Alexandropoulos_Wei_Zhang_Debbah_Poor_Yuen_2022,bjornson2024towards}.
-Such a multi-port circuit theory-based network model can facilitate in-depth analysis of impedance matching, antenna mutual coupling, structural losses, and distinct sources of noise \cite{ivrlavc2010toward}.
-For example, \cite{gradoni2021end} proposed a circuit-based EM-compliant communication model for RIS assisted wireless communication systems, which characterizes the end-to-end mutual coupling in RIS elements based on mutual impedance. \cite{nerini2023universal} proposed a universal EM-compliant framework for RIS-assisted wireless systems based on impedance, admittance, and scattering parameter analysis, which revealed the effects of impedance mismatching and mutual coupling on RIS communication performance.
-Moreover, the multi-port network model was used in \cite{Williams_2022,Marzetta_2019} to reveal the negative and positive aspects of mutual coupling on wireless communication systems. \cite{akrout2022achievable} used the multi-port model and invoked the finite size of the antennas to characterize the effect of mutual coupling on the achievable rate of a SISO near-field communication systems.
-However, how to apply circuit theory to more complex wireless systems, possibly with multi-user interference, is an open problem which deserves more in-depth study in the future.
+This latter term can typically be neglected for far-field scenarios since the relatively weak currents received at the users cause negligible effects at the transmitter \cite{Gong_Vinieratou_Ji_Huang_Alexandropoulos_Wei_Zhang_Debbah_Poor_Yuen_2022,bjornson2024towards}.
+Such a multi-port network model based on circuit theory can facilitate in-depth analysis of impedance matching, antenna mutual coupling, structural losses, and both intrinsic and extrinsic sources of noise \cite{ivrlavc2010toward}.
+For example, \cite{gradoni2021end} proposed a circuit-based EM-compliant communication model for RIS assisted wireless communication systems, which characterizes the end-to-end mutual coupling in RIS elements based on mutual impedance.
+In \cite{nerini2023universal}, a universally EM-compliant framework was proposed for RIS-assisted wireless systems based on impedance, admittance, and scattering parameter analysis, revealing the effects of impedance mismatches and mutual coupling on RIS communication performance.
+In addition, the authors of \cite{abrardo2023design} showed that the typical scattering models utilized for RIS-aided channels largely ignored the structural scattering from the RIS, hence resulting in an unwanted specular reflection.
+To address this issue, an iterative algorithm was developed in \cite{abrardo2023design} to optimize the tunable loads of RISs, based on the S-parameter representation in the presence of electromagnetic mutual coupling.
+Moreover, multi-port network models were used in \cite{Williams_2022,Marzetta_2019} to reveal the negative and positive aspects of mutual coupling on wireless communication systems.
+The authors of \cite{akrout2022achievable} used multi-port models and accurate antenna characterizations to determine the effect of mutual coupling on the achievable rate of SISO near-field communication systems.
+However, applying circuit theory to more complex wireless systems, possibly with multi-user interference, is an open problem that deserves more in-depth study in the future. }